Johns Hopkins UniversityEST. 1876

 Students interested in completing the Neuroscience Honors Thesis Program should apply the Spring semester before their planned graduation date.
 Only students planning to graduate in May will be eligible for the program.
 More complete information about the program.

-Applications to the Honors Thesis Program should include the following and be emailed to Dr. Robert Ross and Sara Suzuki.
+Applications to the Honors Thesis Program should include the following and be emailed to Dr. Robert Ross.

 • Thesis proposal using the Summer PURA proposal guidelines